 Day 6: OUARZAZATE – AIT BENHADDOU – MARRAKECH

-Ouarzazate is considered to be the door of the great desert as it is the intermediate point that joins the mountains and the desert; also called the Hollywood of Morocco, since its location in arid lands is the perfect environment for recording movies.
+Ouarzazate is the dsert great door as it is the intermediate point that joins the mountains and the desert; also called the Hollywood of Morocco, since its location in arid lands is the perfect environment for recording movies.
 One of the charms is its medina, the old part of the city with its many narrow streets full of life and the central square converted into a fantastic place to enjoy the daily life of its people.
 Also a strong point is the Kasbah of Taourirt which we can visit; a fortified palace where getting lost in the labyrinthine corridors and stairways is part of the fun.
 From the top of its towers we have an impressive panoramic view of the medina.

-We will take the direction of Ait Benhaddou, the best preserved Ksar and one that enjoys the status of being a World heritage site declared by UNESCO.
+We will take the direction of Ait Benhaddou, the best preserved Ksar and one of UNESCO World heritage site.
 Its highly ornate adobe houses are encompassed within a strong defensive wall and reinforced by turrets, this spectacular kasbah; built with mud and stones, is maintained by foot and miraculously stands the test of time since it was inhabited.
 Standing high on a hill and surrounded by the desert landscape of the Anti Atlas is without any doubt one of the most magical places of Morocco.

 In the afternoon we will continue towards Marrakech on the mountain route where we shall enjoy the extraordinary landscapes that these mountains offer us; the colours change from oranges to greens, the shoulders of the roads occupied by vendors add up to a landscape worthy of view.
 We will cross the mountain pass at Tizi n’Tichka; the highest drivable pass in north Africa at 2260mts altitude.
 We arrive in Marrakech in the middle of the afternoon.
 Accommodation in a Riad.